foundersandcoders/old-morning-challenges/README.md

 ## Tuesday 19th May 2015 > 20150519.html

-Implementing JQuery's addClass & removeClass methods to apply a class to a DOM element.
+Implement JQuery's addClass methods to apply a class to a DOM element.

+Implement JQuery's removeClass method to remove a CSS class from a DOM element.

 (*a* ***practical example*** *of using* ***method chaining***)